 Run a hot bath & trap a ball between your body & the bottom or back of the tub to rub your back muscles — your buoyancy allows for excellent control with moderate pressures.

 Many kinds of balls will work well, but a lacrosse ball or a KONG® brand rubber dog ball is perfect.

 If you have severe, stubborn trigger points, the bath trick alone isn’t going to be enough.
-Try PainScience.com’s extremely detailed tutorial, Trigger Points & Myofascial Pain Syndrome It includes all of this information and many, many more troubleshooting tips, tricks and concepts for difficult cases.
+Try PainScience.com’s extremely detailed tutorial, The Complete Guide to Trigger Points & Myofascial Pain It includes all of this information and many, many more troubleshooting tips, tricks and concepts for difficult cases.
 The bath trick is just one of dozens of ideas.
 In the tutorial, you will learn more about why the bath trick works so well, what kind of ball is especially ideal for the bath trick (there really is a particular sort of ball that definitely works best), which muscle groups benefit the most from the bath trick, plus many other clever ways to use your hands and tools to do more than just “take the edge off” your muscle pain.
-Buy it now ($19.95) or read the first few sections for free.
+Buy it now or read the first few sections for free.

 Paying in your own (non-USD) currency is always cheaper!
 My prices are set slightly lower than current exchange rates, but most cards charge extra for conversion.

 Example: as a Canadian, if I pay $19.95 USD, my credit card converts it at a high rate and charges me $26.58 CAD.
 But if I select Canadian dollars here, I pay only $24.95 CAD.

 Why so different?
 If you pay in United States dollars (USD), your credit card will convert the USD price to your card’s native currency, but the card companies often charge too much for conversion — it’s a way for them to make a little extra money, of course.
 So I offer my customers prices converted at slightly better than the current rate.

 refund at any time, in a week or a year